CharlesGodwin/pymagnum/docs/introduction.rst

 Magnum Energy network.
 Version:|version|

-This software is not endorsed nor supported by `Magnum Energy <https://www.magnum-dimensions.com/>`_, a product of Sensata Technologies.
+This software is not endorsed nor supported by `Magnum Energy <https://www.magnum-dimensions.com/>`_, a product of DMX Power LLC.

-**Note:** Although this software has been tested, it is new.
+**Note:** This software has been tested, but stuff happens.
 Please report all success and failure via :ref:`feedback`.

 To use this software you need to have a RS485 adaptor connected to a